Emailing Receipts, Letters and Statements

 So the first thing you do is exit the statement or receipt window, and fix that email address on DONATION's main window, or remove the email address.
 Then recreate the mail merge or report that you want to send by email.

 That works if there was only one Cooperstock, or none with first names alphabetically before "Dan".
-Otherwise, if there was another Cooperstock with a first name before "Dan", that you wanted to exclude, use:
+Otherwise, if there was another Cooperstock with a first name before "Dan", that you wanted to exclude, you could have to use an Advanced Filter, with the following expression:

 lastname > "Cooperstock" or (lastname = "Cooperstock" and firstname >= "Dan")